lukakralj/TouchGlove/README.md

 the top of the file:
 - `lower` and `upper`: These two values specify the color range for your motion tracker target.
 The values need to be in HSV format.
+- `displayTracker`: Set to True if you want to see the video display of the tracker (Useful when debugging or setting the colour range).
 - `frameW`: In pixels.
 This specifies the size of the frame on which all the calculations will be made.
 Note that if this number is to large it may impact the performance.
 - `frameH`: You do not need to set this manually as it will be calculated at the start of the program to correspond to your